 Air Combat Museum

 Anyone looking for a complete parts manual for a World War II Martin B-26 Marauder – or another obscure relic from the aeronautical past – should visit AeroKnow Museum.
-The unique collection of historic photographs, model aircraft and kits dating back to the 1930s, aviation books and periodicals dating back to 1910 and technical manuals celebrates four years at Abraham Lincoln Capital Airport this year.
+This is a unique collection of historic photographs, model aircraft and kits dating back to the 1930s, aviation books and periodicals dating back to 1910 and technical manuals.
 Founder and director Job Conger reports that visitation remains “by appointment only,” so call ahead.
 Though international in scope, Springfield and Illinois aviation history comprise a significant part of the resources of this project in process.
 The current “cozy quarters” preclude group tours, but up to five visitors at a time are welcome, especially on weekends.

 Camp Butler National Cemetery